juju/docs/src/en/users-auth.md

 imposes a second degree of security that will permit access solely from a Juju user, and only one with sufficient permissions.
 How this works depends on whether the user is an admin or a non-admin.
-See [Juju users][users] for a breakdown of different user types.
+See [Juju users][users] for a breakdown of the different user types.

 For example, to connect to a machine with an id of '0':